untangle/mfw_feeds/README.md

 ```

 You're can now ssh into your the host's eth1 IP, which it should have
-grabbed from DHCP your your bridged interface:
+grabbed from DHCP through your bridged interface:

 ```
 ip ad show eth1